SPS-SIPS/SIPS.Connect/TestScripts/README.md

-# SIPS Handler Test Scripts - Enhanced
+# SIPS Handler Test Scripts

-This directory contains enhanced test scripts and sample payloads for testing SIPS handlers from the API project.
+This directory contains automated test scripts and sample payloads for testing SIPS handlers from the API project.

 ## Overview